Everything you need to know about over 50s car insurance

 Your address is important too.
 If your home is in an area with high rates of car crime, you’ll generally pay more for your insurance.

-No upper age limits - you can get insurance even if you’re in your 90s.
+- no upper age limits - you can get insurance even if you’re in your 90s

 How can I cut the cost of car insurance quotes for over 50s?